 Death Valley's landscape is stark and dramatic.
 You'll find towering sand dunes and rocks that slide across the desert floor unseen.
 At Badwater, you'll stand at the lowest point in all of North America.
 And at night, the starry skies are almost overwhelming.

 The "trees" at Joshua Tree aren't trees at all, but a type of yucca plant, but that doesn't keep them from being fascinating.
-The landscape they grow in includes giant boulders and panoramic overlooks - and you can even drive right up the San Andreas Fault.
+The landscape they grow in includes giant boulders and panoramic overlooks - and you can even drive right up to the San Andreas Fault.
 Joshua Tree is near Palm Springs.

 Mount Lassen is an active volcano, which last erupted in 1915.
 In the recovering landscape, you'll find steaming fumaroles, waterfalls, boiling mud pots and developing forests.
 Lassen is in northern California, east of the town of Redding and not far from the Oregon border.

 People make a big fuss over Yosemite, but Sequoia and its twin park Kings Canyon have features just as beautiful.
 In fact, John Muir once wrote: "In the vast Sierra wilderness far to the southward of the famous Yosemite Valley, there is a yet grander valley of the same kind."
 He was talking about Kings Canyon, a glacier-carved gorge that you can drive right down into.